 When you walk down Calle el Conde, you can see it from the distance.
 The Altar de la Patria, located nearby the gate, is a mausoleum housing the remains of the Founding Fathers of the Dominican Republic.

 Moving south from this area, we wandered the residential streets, looking at the local architecture.
 Old crumbling buildings, with weathered stone facades and wooden doors and shutters are neighbours to slightly more modern buildings with brightly painted walls of deep blue, baby pink and golden yellow.

-We started walking back to Parque Colon, stopping by Parque Duarte – a square with the statue of Juan Pablo Duarte, one of the founding fathers of the Dominican Republic – and then the west side of the cathedral.
+We started walking back to Parque Colon, stopping by Parque Duarte.
+This is a square with the statue of Juan Pablo Duarte, one of the founding fathers of the Dominican Republic.
+We continued towards the west side of the cathedral.

-The whole walking tour took about 5 to 6 hours of leisurely exploring and burned enough calories for us to enjoy a delicious dinner at an Italian restaurant on Calle el Conde.
-The restaurant served the best Caesar Salad I’ve ever tasted (SegaZona – used to be called SegaFredo).
-During dinner, Agnes and I had the opportunity to meet with local Santo Domingo artist, Angelo Gonzalez Urelly, whose award-winning art has been exhibited in the Dominican Republic and other galleries and exhibitions around the world.
+The whole walking tour took about five to six hours of leisurely exploring.
+We burned enough calories for us to enjoy a delicious dinner at an Italian restaurant on Calle el Conde.
+During dinner, Agnes and I had the opportunity to meet with local Santo Domingo artist, Angelo Gonzalez Urelly.
+His award-winning art exhibits in the Dominican Republic and other galleries around the world.

 After dinner and drinks, tired from a full day of exploring, we walked the short distance back to our hotel.
-While we could have explored the city’s history more in-depth by stopping in to visit every museum and location, we would have needed two days to do so.
+We could have visited every museum and location.
+However we would have needed two days to do so.